simpleinjector/Documentation/source/using.rst

     }

     // Configuration
-    container.RegisterCollection<ILogger>(new[] { typeof(MailLogger), typeof(SqlLogger) });
+    container.Collection.Register<ILogger>(typeof(MailLogger), typeof(SqlLogger));
     container.Register<IService, Service>(Lifestyle.Singleton);

     // Usage
     var service = container.GetInstance<IService>();
     service.DoStuff();

-The **RegisterCollection** overloads that take a collection of *Type* instances rely on the *Container* to create an instance of each type just as it would for individual registrations.
+The **Collection.Register** overloads that take a collection of *Type* instances rely on the *Container* to create an instance of each type just as it would for individual registrations.
 This means that the same rules we have seen above apply to each item in the collection.
 Take a look at the following configuration:

 .. code-block:: c#